AustinThornley/guitar-monitor-script/README.md

-# firefly-guitar-monitor
+# guitar-monitor-script
-Send an email alert when new solid body Firefly guitars are available on guitarsgarden.com.
+Send an email alert when new configured guitars are available on guitarsgarden.com.

 ## Email setup